opmusix/MPV-Auto-Skip-OP-ED/README.md

 ed_leadin = 2.0
 ```

-Controls how much of the countdown happens **after the OP/ED chapter has started**.
+Control how much of the countdown happens **after the OP/ED chapter has started**.

 For example: